JiaoliB/CMSC320_Final_Project/README.md

 print("chi_squared_value:", statistic)
 ```
 Conclusion of the chi-squared test: Since our p_value is 0.0, it is less than the alpha value of .05, so we reject the null hypothesis.
 Hence, the genre of the track does have an effect on whether or not it is explicit.
 A p-value of 0.0 indicates extremely strong evidence against the null hypothesis.
-# Primary Analysis
-Based on the results of your exploration, choose a machine learning technique (e.g., classification, regression, clustering, etc.) that will help you answer the questions you posed in the introduction.
-Explain your reasoning.
 ```python

 ```